Aim this app at the sky to see Santa fly by

 Instantly, you’ll reveal a magical night scene, complete with a giant moon.

-If you’re lucky, you might catch Santa and his reindeer flying over your area.
+You might catch Santa and his reindeer flying over your area if you’re lucky.

 You can even use your phone to take a snapshot for proof.
 The web app is free.